F-test: One-way analysis of variance

 where $Y_{ij}$ is the jth observation in the ith out of $K$ groups and $N$ is the overall sample size.
 This F-statistic follows the F-distribution with degrees of freedom $d_1=K-1$ and $d_2=N-K$ under the null hypothesis.
 The statistic will be large if the between-group variability is large relative to the within-group variability, which is unlikely to happen if the population means of the groups all have the same value.

+The result of the F test can be determined by comparing calculated F value and critical F value with specific significance level (e.g. 5%).
+The F table serves as a reference guide containing critical F values for the distribution of the F-statistic under the assumption of a true null hypothesis.
+It is designed to help determine the threshold beyond which the F statistic is expected to exceed a controlled percentage of the time (e.g., 5%) when the null hypothesis is accurate.
+To locate the critical F value in the F table, one needs to utilize the respective degrees of freedom.
+This involves identifying the appropriate row and column in the F table that corresponds to the significance level being tested (e.g., 5%).

+How to use critical F values: